-Purpose The Technical Studies curriculum is designed to meet the rapidly changing workforce training needs of business and industry.
+Purpose The Technical Studies curriculumEGR/ISTis designed to meet the rapidly changingENG 111workforce training needs of business andENG 115 (orindustry.
+Focused on meeting short-termHLT/PED1educational needs, the degree can also beIND 190used as a general studies degree to enhanceIND 230the education and training of currentIND 290employees or ensure basic technical andIND/PHY industry.
 Focused on meeting short-term educational needs, the degree can also be used as a general studies degree to enhance the education and training of current employees or ensure basic technical and general work-based skills for new employees.
 The curriculum allows employers to develop a specific plan of study negotiated with, and approved by, appropriate College faculty and administrators.
 The basic structure of the curriculum includes four components (general education, a technical core, occupational-technical content area(s), and work-based learning.)